 $790 AIA and NOMA members

-This August, AIA Minnesota hosts an intensive, 10-session virtual leadership program open to members and practitioners around the country, intended to grow the capacity of leaders in the architecture community to lead inclusively and to engage in sustained action to address systemic racism in the profession of architecture and in the built environment.
+Each year, AIA Minnesota hosts an intensive, 10-session leadership program open to members and practitioners around the country, intended to grow the capacity of leaders in the architecture community to lead inclusively and to engage in sustained action to address systemic racism in the profession of architecture and in the built environment.

 Sessions are focused on understanding identity, power and conflict styles, and recognizing differences that make a difference—particularly difference related to gender and race/ethnicity—as applied to the culture of architecture firms and to the built environment.
 Participants will take the Intercultural Development Inventory (IDI) Assessment as well as the Intercultural Conflict-Styles Inventory (ICS).
 Learn more >